 Nearly all of us will be touched by cancer directly or indirectly.
 My father died of brain cancer, my mother had breast cancer, my sister-in-law died from leukemia, and my father-in-law had bladder cancer.

 Cancer hits us all at some point.
-The hundreds of cancer survivors who were on the cruise were a constant reminder of the proximity cancer is to all of us.
-It can strike people like you and me, and it can strike at any time, and many times it strikes during the prime of life.
+The hundreds of cancer survivors who were on the cruise were a constant reminder of the close proximity cancer has to everyone.
+It can strike people like you and me, and it can strike at any time, and many times it hits during the prime of life.

 The cancer survivors on the cruise were grateful, inspirational, and determined to help find a cure for the many cancers out there.
 For some the cruise is a life-changing event.

 So how did the Buckeye Cruise for Cancer raise $3.2 million?
 Well, the money was raised any way imaginable:

 - Direct donations.